nlitsme/encrypteddmg/README.md

 Both old 'v1' and current 'v2' images are supported.
 This tool can also decrypt iphone rootfilesystem diskimages.

+Several types of diskimages exist:

+ * with the `cdsaencr` v1 header at the end of the file.
+   * passphrase wrapped key
+ * with the 'encrcdsa' v2 header at the start of the file.
+   * passphrase wrapped key
+   * certificate wrapped key
+   * third unknown option, 'keybag'

+ * iphone firmware images are a special case of the v2 passphrase wrapped keys, where the kdf part is skipped, even though the header does specify use 'pbkdf2'.

 normal images
 =============